biojava/biojava.github.io/_wikis/BioJava:Forum.md

 Hi Ghislain,

 I had this [ little
-example](BioJava:CookBook:ExternalSources:NCBIFetch "wikilink") ready
+example](/wikis/BioJava:CookBook:ExternalSources:NCBIFetch "wikilink") ready
-for a while because I had this same exact problem so many years ago ;-) There is also a package to get info from Ensembl (biojava-ensembl) from Thomas Down but I do not know what is its status right now.
+for a while because I had this same exact problem so many years ago ;-) There is also a package to get info from Ensembl (/wikis/BioJava-ensembl) from Thomas Down but I do not know what is its status right now.
 Thomas: can you give us an update on this?